nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="uml/images/ParserSequenceDiagram.png" width="520"/>

 How the parsing works:
-1. The `Parser()` class will be called to create a new instance of `Parser`.
+Step 1: The `Parser()` class will be called to create a new instance of `Parser`.
-2. Afterwards, when the `parseCommand()` method is called from `DinerDirector` class, the `parseCommand()` will split the given userInput first.
+Step 2: Afterwards, when the `parseCommand()` method is called from `DinerDirector` class, the `parseCommand()` will split the given userInput first.
-2. With the `userInputSplit[]`, the `0` index will be extracted out.
+Step 3: With the `userInputSplit[]`, the `0` index will be extracted out.
 That will be used as identification for the command the user typed in.
-3. The `commandWord` will be used in the switch statement to select the appropriate command. returning `IncorrectCommand` class is the default behavior.
+Step 4: The `commandWord` will be used in the switch statement to select the appropriate command. returning `IncorrectCommand` class is the default behavior.
-4. If the `commandWord` is valid, it will run the appropriate `prepareXYZCommand()`.
+Step 5: If the `commandWord` is valid, it will run the appropriate `prepareXYZCommand()`.
-5. Each of the individual `prepareXYZCommand()` will take in the userInput without the command portion.
+Step 6: Each of the individual `prepareXYZCommand()` will take in the userInput without the command portion.
 The variable is named `userInputNoCommand`.
 The `prepareXYZCommand()` will check the userInput to see if all the appropriate values are added, and return `XYZCommand` class if the values are correct. `prepareXXXCommand()` will return `IncorrectCommand` class if there are some missing values or inappropriate values.

 ### Meeting Feature
 The 'Meeting' Feature allows users to add a meeting, delete a meeting, find a meeting and print all the meetings.